-Owned by Jim Lahey, a winner of an Outstanding Baker James Beard Award, Sullivan Street Bakery is your go-to place for bread in Chelsea.
-Their upscale breakfast sandwiches such as a Prosciutto tartine with soft-cooked eggs, prosciutto di Parma and parmesan on truccio sare come highly recommended.
+Owned by Jim Lahey, a winner of an Outstanding Baker James Beard Award, Sullivan Street Bakery on 9th Street is your go-to place for bread in Chelsea.
+Or perhaps a citrus-scented olive oil cake?

 Address: Sullivan Street Bakery, 236 9th Avenue, New York City, 10011